Enjoy a fun twist on the traditional rice krispie treat with these chocolate cherry rice krispie treats!

 - Melt butter in a large pot over low heat.

-- Scrape mixture into prepared pan and press into bottom and corners with a greased spatula (I just used my fingers since the marshmallows weren't overly hot at this point).
+- Spoon mixture into prepared pan and gently press into bottom and corners with a greased spatula (I just used my fingers since the marshmallows weren't overly hot at this point).